-STAFF SPOTLIGHT SUSTAINABILITY COORDINATOR A dapting to the pandemic usually means going online.
-CHRISTY TWEEDY's job, however, is about the environment - understanding it, protecting it and actually getting outside in it.
-So instead of sitting in front of a screen talking about reusable forks, she got students outside and engaged with the campus and community.
-As the school year progressed, she took students on masked and socially distanced field trips to local spots like Athens Farmers Market.
+STAFF SPOTLIGHT SUSTAINABILITY COORDINATOR → HRISTY TWEEDY's job is about the environment - understanding it, protecting it and actually getting outside in it.
+So instead of sitting in front of a screen talking about reusable forks, she got students outside and engaged with the campus and community, As the school year progressed, she took students field trips to local spots like Athens Farmers Market.
 "It was a great opportunity to highlight local food and see what kind of foods grow in this region and who it's grown by," she said.
 Tweedy's passion for sustainability came when she was working on an organic farm after college and contemplated the fate of her banana peel.
 "I learned what happened to my banana peel if I put in it the garbage - how it goes to the landfill and produces methane, a powerful greenhouse gas.
 However, if I composted it, that compost can produce nutrient rich soil which, in turn, can produce healthy nutrient-rich foods.
-That blew my mind."
+That blew my mind.'
 Tweedy has been similarly inspired by working with her students.
-"Even though things have changed due to the pandemic, they can still engage and feel empowered during this ambiguous time," she said.
 "Just like with our changing climate, we really have to embrace and practice adaptability in ways that work for all."

-Like and subscribe Ambassador and video producer positions offer a student perspective on campus living Since September of 2017, University Housing has employed current residents to capture their experiences and share them on housing's YouTube channel.
-The student video producers have given viewers a tour of their rooms, shown us a day in their life as a student and offered some great tips for residents on entering the annual Room of the Year contest.
-They also collaborate with campus partners to offer advice about topic such as roommate relationships, studying, staying healthy and getting involved in campus organizations.
-For example, video producer Abby documented her adventures as she works her way through housing's 101 Things to Do in Athens list (housing.uga.edu/101-things-to-do-in-athens).
-In fall 2019, housing added social media ambassadors, whose job it is to document happenings in the halls.
-The first troupe of ambassadors helped with RA recruitment, Housing Against Hunger-the department's annual canned food drive-and worked with peers to create as sense of community after COVID-19 led to an early move out.
-This past year, ambassodors and video producers helped keep residents up to date on virtual and in-person activities available on campus.
-Ambassadors Nikhil and Laurynn (above) formed Popsicle Patrol during move in to hand out popsicles, and initiated "mask gratitude" pop-ups, during which they gave out prizes to students wearing masks outdoors and following social distancing guidelines.
-Keep up with housing student representatives by subscribing to University Housing's YouTube channel at youtube.com/housinguga and by following them on Facebook, Instagram and Twitter @UGAHousing.
-The 2020-21 University Housing street team consisted of five social media ambassadors and two video producers who capture life in the halls and on campus.
-Applications to be on the 2021-22 team are open through June 14 at housing.uga.edu
+Like and subscribe Social media ambassador and video producer positions offer a student perspective on campus living Cince September of 2017, University Housing has employed Ocurrent residents to capture their experiences and share them on housing's social media accounts.
+Student video producers and social media ambassadors (known as the housing street team) have given viewers a tour of their rooms, shown us a day in their life as a student and offered some great tips for residents on entering the annual Room of the Year contest.
+They also collaborate with campus partners to offer advice about topics such as roommate relationships, studying, staying healthy and getting involved in campus organizations.
+For example, video producer Julianna explored different jobs students have on campus, and ambassador Elisa took over the UGAHousing Instagram to celebrate Hispanic Heritage Month.
+This past year, the street team helped with the Room of the Year contest, Housing Against Hunger-the department's annual canned food drive-and collaborated to produce a video series dubbed "UGA's Next Top Roommates."
+The team also used a golf cart for Popsicle Patrol during move in to hand out popsicles and prizes, initiated "Real Talk with Residents" on Reels (@UGAHousing on Instagram), and created content for housing's campaign to recruit C.L.A.S.S. advocates and resident assistants.
+The team's final project was developing the entire marketing campaign to hire the next street team, whose work will be gin in August.
+Keep up with housing student representatives by subscribing to University Housing's YouTube channel at youtube. com/housinguga and by following them on Facebook, Instagram and Twitter @UGAHousing.
+The 2021-22 University Housing street team consisted of five social media ambassadors and two video producers.
+Applications to be on the 2022-23 team are open through June 14 at housing.uga.edu/about-us/employment/ 10 | BULLDOG FAMILIES SUMMER 2022 | 11